About us

 What?

-The Wildflower Trail is a collection of sites across Adur and Worthing dedicated to growing wildflowers for the benefit of pollinators and our local community.
+The Wildflower Trail is a collection of sites across Adur and Worthing and surrounding area, dedicated to growing wildflowers for the benefit of pollinators and our local community.
 We want to celebrate this and encourage others to explore our green spaces and feel inspired to dedicate a small patch of ground, or even a flowerpot, to growing wildflowers themselves at home.

 Why?